 Bat Trapping and Removal Companies in Highlands

-Buildings, attics in particular, provide a warm, dry, safe space to live in and raise baby bat pups.
+The most common species in North America that people may find in a colony on their property are the Little Brown Bat and the Mexican Free-tailed bat.
 Trapping and removal of a bat in Texas can be tricky and should never be attempted if the bat was found in a room where people were sleeping.
-The males just roost outside, in tree bark, etc. While at your property, Highlands bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
-Most people will panic when they discover bats are living in their home.
+Stop worrying about your health and your home and call us today.
+While at your property, Highlands bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
+Stop worrying about your health and your home and call us today.
 Nuisance bats suspected of having rabies should always be left for professionals to remove.

 HOW DO I GET RID OF BATS FROM AN ATTIC?
 Bat removal is not a simple task.
-This is not true.
+Medical council recommends that the person bit by an animal be given appropriate treatment by a professional practitioner within 12 hours from the time of the bite.
 There is no effective bat repellent for example that can do the job easily.
 The proper way to get rid of them is to exclude the colony – seal off 100% of possible secondary entry points on the home and remove all of the bats from the building safely.
-Some bats will come out of hibernation a couple times during the winter to rehydrate, as they may sometimes be seen flying outdoors in December through February.
+The young are born in late April - early June depending on species, and the young are growing and flightless until some time in August.
 It is often very challenging, and it must be done just the right way.
 An amateur attempt, by someone with no experience, or worse, a pest control company that uses bat poison, could result in disaster – dead, rotting bats, and bats swarming throughout the walls and the home.
-Thus, the colony size roughly doubles at birth, and when the baby bats start to fly, you notice twice as many bats.
+For this reason an attic, garage or barn can be an ideal space for them.